tsathoqqua/limadocs/docs/source/basic_lpc/lpc_program.rst

 the host machine.
 It connects you into the game and processes LPC code.
 Note that this is one theory of MUD programming, and not necessarily better than others.
 It could be that the entire game is written in C.
-Such a game would be faster, but it would be less flexible in that developes (sometimes called "wizards") could not add things to the game while it was running.
+Such a game would be faster, but it would be less flexible in that developers (sometimes called "wizards") could not add things to the game while it was running.
-This is the theory behind DikuMUDs.
+This is the theory behind DIKU MUDs (invented at Datalogisk Institute Københavns Universitet ("DIKU"), literally "Institute of Computer Science University of Copenhagen", but "ICSUC Mud" clearly sounds worse).
 Instead, LPMUDs run on the theory that the driver should in no way define the nature of the game, that the nature of the game is to be decided by the individuals involved, and that you should be able to add to the game *as it is being played*, e.g. being able to rebuild and change the game while it is running.
 This is why LPMUDs make use of the LPC programming language.
 It allows you to define the nature of the game in LPC for the driver to read and execute as needed.
 It is also a much simpler language to understand than C, thus making the process of world creation open to a greater number of simultaneous people.

-Once you have written a file in LPC (assuming it is correct LPC), it justs sits there on the hard drive of the host machine until something in the game makes reference to it.
-When something in the game finally does make reference to the object, a copy of the file is (if it has no errrors) loaded into memory and a special *function* of that object is called in order to initialize the values of the variables in the object.
+Once you have written a file in LPC (assuming it is correct LPC), it just sits there on the hard drive of the host machine until something in the game makes reference to it.
+When something in the game finally does make reference to the object, a copy of the file is (if it has no errors) loaded into memory and a special *function* of that object is called in order to initialize the values of the variables in the object.

-In LPC programming, a variable is like a labeled box where you store a piece of information, like a number or a word.
+In LPC programming, a variable is like a labelled box where you store a piece of information, like a number or a word.
-You can change what’s inside the box whenever you need to.
+You can change what is inside the box whenever you need to.
 For example, one box might hold your score in a game, and another might hold your name.
 These boxes (variables) help the program remember things and use them later!

 An example of a variable: